Shalini0403/FakeNewsClassifier/README.md

 # FakeNewsClassifier
-Tried to apply build fake news classifier  with kaggle adatset
+Tried to build fake news classifier  with kaggle adatset